-- Connected USB drive

-- NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 47.

-- Hard drive
+- a.
+Connected USB drive - NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 46. - b.
+Hard drive - c.
+BIOS - When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: To stop a test, press the button you used to access UEFI.

-- BIOS c.

-- When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

-NOTE: If you need to stop a diagnostic test, press esc.